 Wondering what’s so special about Epsom salts in a bath?
 Here’s your answer: http://www.care2.com/greenliving/use-epsom-salts-13-wonderful-ways.html

-- Do you know what your children are watching?
-According to a new study in the Archives of Pediatrics and Adolescent Medicine, each additional hour of TV that children watch per week translates into poorer classroom behavior, lower math scores, less physical activity, and more unhealthy snacking by age 10.
+- Still too cold to go outside and play?
+And the kids want to watch TV?
+Let them – but as a family, and for a limited time!
 “Kids should be doing things that are intellectually enriching: playing with board games, playing with things that will improve their motor skills, and reading,” says the lead author of the study, Linda Pagani, Ph.D., a professor in the School of Psychoeducation at the University of Montreal, in Quebec.
 Additionally, TV should be viewed as a family so you can discuss what your children are watching.

-- Have you read the ingredients on the box of muffin mix?
-Many have controversial ingredients such as partially hydrogenated oils, artificial colors, and BHT.
+- Read the ingredients on the box of muffin mix – then make some muffins from scratch!
+Many mixes have controversial ingredients such as partially hydrogenated oils, artificial colors, and BHT.
 Hydrogenation of oil is unhealthy because of its unnatural use of hydrogenation which forms trans-fats that the body cannot break down and digest.
 Artificial colors such as Red 40 may contribute to cancer and could trigger hyperactivity in children.
 The FDA says that the possibility that BHT may convert other ingested substances into toxic or cancer-causing additives should be further investigated.
 BHT is prohibited as a food additive in the United Kingdom.
 It’s best to start from “scratch!”

-- Are you doing all the work?
-Just as teachers have turned from direct instruction to cooperative learning, families need to transform from the single-cook model to the cooperative cook system.
+- Work together for a cleaner, more organized home.
+Sound like drudgery?
+Not if you put on music and dance to the beat while you work.
+Just as teachers have turned from direct instruction to cooperative learning, families need to transform from the single-cook and maid model to the cooperative system.
 Everybody can help prepare the meal.
 Everybody can help clean up.
 And everybody can take pride in a job well done.
-Distribute the load for an easier meal preparation experience.
+A snowy day is a good time to make a duty roster, that can be agreed upon by everyone in the family.
+Distribute the load for an easier meal preparation experience and a happier home where everyone has more time to do what they want.

-- Have you missed an educational opportunity?
+- Look for educational opportunities.
 Kitchen activities are loaded with opportunities to learn STEM (Science, Technology, Engineering, and Mathematics), social studies, and problem-solving.
 When your children help prepare the muffins, they learn measurement, how to follow directions, nutritional lessons, kitchen safety, and depending on your recipe, food from a different culture.
 Always look for teachable moments!
+For help with kitchen fun on a snowy day, get a copy (paperback or downloadable for instant access!) of Everybody Cooks!
+STEM Facts and Recipes for Family Cooperation and Healthier Eating – Holiday Favorites Edition.

-What can you do instead?
-First, tell your family that you’re going to have fun in the kitchen and ask the kids to temporarily turn off the TV (Don’t cut them off cold turkey at first – you’ll likely get opposition).
+First, tell your family that you’re going to have fun in the kitchen and ask the kids to temporarily turn off the TV or leave their tablet (Don’t cut them off cold turkey at first – you’ll likely get opposition).
 Next, assign tasks by age and/or ability.
 Third, put on some music for added fun.
-Surprise your family with the new way of preparing a weekend breakfast.
-Let’s look at the introductory scenario again:
+Surprise your family with the new way of preparing a snoy day breakfast.

-In the second scenario, in addition to the intellectual lessons, this family is connecting on a personal level that does not involve electronics – no TV, no computer, and no phone.
+In addition to the intellectual lessons, this family is connecting on a personal level that does not involve electronics – no TV, no computer, and no phone.
 Good old conversation and cooperation have replaced somewhat violent cartoon programs and the impersonal detachment that comes with reading emails and text messages.